How to Feel More Motivated (Pt 1): 3-Ingredient Sauce for Psychological Success!

-In this multi-part series on mastering your motivation, I will share the key, research-based principles that are often forgotten and are absolutely critical for long-term, enduring motivation as you pursue and optimize your most important intentions.
-In part 1, you will find out what the 3 ingredients are that you must include in your special sauce!
+In this multi-part series on mastering your motivation, I will share the key, research-based principles that are critical for long-term, enduring motivation as you pursue and optimize your most important intentions.
+In part 1, you'll learn the three ingredients of the special sauce for how to feel more motivated!

 I smiled.
 I understood.
 Sometimes we want something to shock us into making a change.
 It can feel very motivating to take drastic measures when we feel stuck in a rut.
 The dopamine rush accompanying the “let’s do this!” decision can feel like a jetpack to success!